 Stage two

-Following successful completion of stage one of the programme, the programme administrator will contact you with the details of the next set of scheduled interviews.
-The fee for the interview stage is payable prior to your interview.
+Following successful completion of the first stage, we will contact you with the details of the next set of scheduled interviews for you to book onto.
+The fee is due prior to your chosen interview date.

 The professional interview requires you to deliver a presentation in front of a panel of experienced housing professionals.
 The presentation is a key opportunity for the panel to assess your appreciation of contemporary housing issues, and how you: